IQSS/dataverse/scripts/backup/run_backup/README_HOWTO.txt

 [Repository]
 FileSystemDirectory: /usr/local/glassfish4/glassfish/domains/domain1/files

-For the S3, no configuration is needed in the config.ini.
+For S3, no configuration is needed in the config.ini.
 But AWS access must be properly configured for the user running the backup module, in the standard ~/.aws location.